nbekris/CellAutomatonSimulation/README.md

 # CellAutomatonSimulation
-Simulation of single cell automaton
+Simulation of single cell automaton death and life.